artisticlight/nisar-docs/about-nisar/nisar-intro.md

 ### Frequencies

 NISAR is equipped to acquire data in two slightly different frequencies. @tbl:areas-html summarizes the frequency A and the frequency B settings that define the acquisition modes.
 For interferometric NISAR products, only frequency A data are used.
-All other NISAR products can be acquired in a combination of frequency A and frequency B [#TODO: Clarify this statement].
+All other NISAR products can be acquired in a combination of frequency A and frequency B. <!-- TODO: Clarify this statement -->

 :::{table} NISAR acquisition modes
 :label: tbl:areas-html